networknext/next/docs/operator_guide_to_aws_relays.md

 Because the architecture of AWS is _heavily_ region-based, combined with some limitations in the terraform config language, it's just not possible to programmatically build up all the multi-region resources required to make relays work in terraform script alone.
 The end result is that you need to describe the set of dev and prod AWS relays inside a data structure inside the amazon config tool itself, and it generates the terraform script required to create them.

 The amazon provider is also complicated by the fact that AWS zone ids are _account specific_.
-This means that us-east-1a in my account is probably not the same availability zone as us-east-1a in your account.
+This means that us-east-1a in my account may not be the same availability zone as us-east-1a in your account.
 You can read more about this here: https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html

 It complicated yet again by the fact that AWS has this weird (but cool) local zone thing, where many datacenters you want really want access to have to be manually enabled in your account, and are sort of piggy backed off some parent geographically unrelated parent region like us-east-1 (virginia).
 You can read more about this here: https://aws.amazon.com/about-aws/global-infrastructure/localzones/locations/